-The car park attendants work a 24/7 shift rota in St Marys and Sunniside car parks.
+The car park attendants work a 24/7 shift rota and work in St Marys, Sunniside and Riverside car parks during each location's operational hours..
 They provide advice and support to our customers when needed, maintain the equipment including pay on foot machines, barriers, lifts etc, keep the car park clean, monitor CCTV when needed and help customers with directions and advice on parking in the City.